DCC-EX/dcc-ex.github.io/docs/reference/developers/hal.rst

   state changes, only write one byte to EEPROM instead of rewriting the entire EEPROM.
 - HAL: Adjust the existing LCN handling to fit alongside the use of VPINs:

-  - Replace use of pin 255 for ‘impossible pin’ with constant VPIN_NONE, since 255 is a valid value for a VPIN.
+  - Replace use of pin 255 for 'impossible pin' with constant VPIN_NONE, since 255 is a valid value for a VPIN.
   - When an LCN message is received put the value into the inputState field of a sensor, instead of the active field (to facilitate notification of change to JMRI).

-- Sensors/Turnouts/Outputs: Ensure that servo turnouts and outputs are driven to the correct position (as configured, or as last saved in EEPROM) when the CS is powered on or reset.
+- Sensors/Turnouts/Outputs: Ensure that servo turnouts and outputs are driven to the correct position (as configured, or as last saved in EEPROM) when the Command Station is powered on or reset.
 - I2C: Revise I2CManager class to add the following features:

   - Add non-blocking I2C interface, using a request block structure to maintain the call context and completion status.
     Request block is queued without the caller having to wait for completion.
 The caller can later test for completion, or wait for completion.
 Supported operations are Write from RAM, Write from FLASH, Read. and Request (write followed by read).
-The benefit of non-blocking calls is that the CS doesn’t spend so much of its time waiting for I2C operations to complete; the CS overall loop cycle time is reduced, making all the code more responsive.
+The benefit of non-blocking calls is that the Command Station doesn't spend so much of its time waiting for I2C operations to complete; the Command Station overall loop cycle time is reduced, making all the code more responsive.
     The queue is implemented as a linked list of request blocks, to optimise RAM use.
   - For convenience, provide blocking API equivalents for these operations for use where timing is less critical (e.g. during startup).
   - Implementation of native I2C drivers for the ATmega328 (Arduino Nano and Uno), ATmega2560 (Arduino Mega) and the ATmega4809 (Arduino Nano Every and Uno WiFi).
-This removes the dependency on the ‘Wire’ I2C library, reducing RAM and FLASH usage significantly.
+This removes the dependency on the 'Wire' I2C library, reducing RAM and FLASH usage significantly.
   - Retain and enhance the existing Wire-based back-end for the I2CManager interface, providing compatibility with non-Atmel platforms.
 With the Wire library, all calls are blocking (i.e. when the request is made, the calling code does not